dolencd/spectral-code-challenge/README.md

 With the reading being handled by an async iterator, the next step to do that would be to make response of the gRPC method be a stream of elements or arrays of elements.
 After that I'd just do the same thing on the HTTP API side as well and update the frontend to handle this.

+### Proper gRPC client code

+Right now the function that fetches data via gRPC creates a new client whenever it's called.
+Ideally it'd be created on startup and then reused for every request being processed.
+Axum (the HTTP framework) has some features for sharing data like this, but the client might not fit the requirements for it.
+Still, something to improve that I hope to take a look at in the near future.

+### Layering

+Normally I'd like to have a clear separation between what happens at the core of a "service" and what happens around the edges (endpoint, api clients, ...).
+I could have done it here too, but it'd require many more internal types and conversions and general work to implement.
+It also doesn't bring much value in this case due to the size of the project.

 ## Deployment

 Recently I've found [Shuttle](https://www.shuttle.rs/) which takes an interesting approach to IaC and I wanted to try it out.
 Something for next weekend.